 What is Weighted Average Cost of Capital?

-WACC is defined as the rate a company expects to pay, on average, to all its security holders when financing its assets which is why it is also called "cost of capital".
-The WACC of a company represents the minimum return it must earn on its assets to satisfy all its stock holders, creditors, owners, and other capital providers lest they flee.
+In finance, WACC is defined as the rate a company expects to pay, on average, to all its security holders when financing its assets.
+This is why it is also called "cost of capital".
+The WACC of a company represents the minimum return it must earn on its assets to satisfy all its stockholders, creditors, owners, and other capital providers lest they flee.

 Formula (3) is the one used in this calculator - it incorporates tax effects as well with t being the tax rate.
-Since there are many possible proxies for each element in the formula there might be a fairly large range of defensible WACC values that result.
+Since there are many possible proxies for each element in the cost of capital formula there might be a fairly large range of defensible WACC analysis as result.

 Cite this calculator & page